Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 According to the lead author Djibril Ba, mushrooms are the highest dietary source of ergothioneine.
 "Having high levels of this may lower the risk of oxidative stress, which could also reduce the symptoms of depression," he said.

-The average age of the participants was 45, with 66% being non-Hispanic whites.
+In the study, the average age of the participants was 45, with 66% being non-Hispanic whites.
 This was to help eliminate any physiological, demographic, or socioeconomic factors that may influence the results.
 The study discovered a significant relationship between mushroom consumption and lower rates of depression.
 However, a higher intake of these bulbous superfoods did not lead to any further benefits.

 Also, the researchers tried to replace mushrooms with red or processed meat to see if there was any effect.
 The results showed that the meat didn't reduce the risks of depression to any extent.
 Clearly, the mushroom was key.